soif/EspBuddy/doc/command_examples.md

 	-e           : In Wire Mode, erase flash first, then upload -p           : Upload previous firmware backuped, instead of the latest built -s           : Skip Intermediate Upload (if set)

-	--port=xxx   : serial port to use (override main or per host serial port) --rate=xxx   : serial port speed to use (override main or per host serial port) --conf=xxx   : config to use (override per host config) --firm=xxx   : full path to the firmware file to upload (override latest build one) --from=REPO  : migrate from REPO to the selected config
+	-m           : Switch to serial monitor after upload --port=xxx   : Serial port to use (override main or per host serial port) --rate=xxx   : Serial port speed to use (override main or per host serial port) --firm=xxx   : Full path to the firmware file to upload (override latest build one) --from=REPO  : Migrate from REPO to the selected config

 * AUTH_OPTIONS :
-	--login=xxx  : login name (override host or per config login) --pass=xxx   : password (override host or per config password)
+	--login=xxx  : Login name (overrides host or per config login) --pass=xxx   : Password (overrides host or per config password)

 ```